eidos06/SlabCity/README.md

 ├── benchmarks
 │   ├── LeetCode # leetcode benchmark used in paper
 │   └── CalCite # calcite benchmark used in paper
+|   └── data # generation scripts used in paper
 └── README.md
 ```